hemachaitanya/interviewk8s/k8s.md

 ![hema](./images/network-policy-k8s.png)

 * By default all the pods in k8s are open for communication.
 Network policy is k8s impementation of network firewalls.

+* network policy it will controle the traffic between the pods.

 * Network policy’s bring this, we can build ingress/egress rules based on